Gudelfina/autotech/README.md

 Team:

 * Lupe Mendez - Services
 # NOTE : when creating an appointment, use a VIN that is already exisiting from the inventory microservice automobile section.
-It will not allow you to create your own unfortunately
+It will not allow you to create your own unfortunately.

 * Noah Granard- Sales